ntnu-arl/cortex_ros_bridge/README.md

-# motion_analysis_bridge
+# cortex_ros_bridge
-A Motion Analysis Bridge for ROS
+A Motion Analysis Bridge to ROS

 **Compatibility:** Has been tested with Ubuntu 14.04, ROS Indigo, and Cortex 5.5.